StephanII/accelerator-toolkit/README.md

 # accelerator-toolkit
-a simple python toolkit for simulating particle accelerators
+a simple python toolkit for simulating linear particle accelerators